hermanu/news-feed-server/README.md

 http://localhost:8080

-Be patient and wait for all for all of the NPM warnings to finish - this will only happen once.
-Happy developing!
+Be patient and wait for all for all of the NPM warnings to finish.